rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.383 Two or more works with a collective title on a single sheet

 <a name="1.21.383.1">1.21.383.1</a> If there are two or more works printed on a single sheet having a collective title, transcribe only the collective title as the title proper.
-Make a formal or informal [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) contents note for the works (see [9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).
+Make a formal or informal contents note for the works (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).

 ### 1.21.384 Two or more works without a collective title on a single sheet

 <a name="1.21.384.1">1.21.384.1</a> If there are two or more works printed on a single sheet that does not have a collective title, transcribe as the title proper the first title or opening words of the text.
-Make a formal or informal [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) contents note and include in it the titles of the additional works (see [9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).
+Make a formal or informal contents note and include in it the titles of the additional works (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes)).
 If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate metadata description for each side of the sheet, and include a formal “With, on verso” note in each record (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1)).

 ### 1.21.385 Two or more works with separate publication, distribution, etc., statements on a single sheet